ShowcaseSoftwareLtd/showcase-workshop-apis/webhook-api/README.md

 See also [Showcase Workshop REST API](../rest-api/README.md)

-When WebHook URL is entered in `Settings &gt; Workspace` and data arrives via the Showcase Data API, we'll send a HTTP POST request to the URL you've specified.
+When WebHook URL is entered in `Settings > Workspace` and data arrives via the Showcase Data API, we'll send a HTTP POST request to the URL you've specified.

 If that URL is unavailable or takes too long to respond (more than 15 seconds), we'll cancel the request and try